ziotom78/HPixLib/doc/source/drawing.rst

 bitmapped and vector maps.
 Such functions need to be wrapped with some glue code which actually writes the map on disk or display it on the screen.

+The library provides a program, map2fig, which is similar to the two programs provided in the Healpix distribution, map2gif and map2tga.
+However, being based on the Cairo graphics library, it allows to save maps in vector format as well.
+(The map itself is a bitmapped image embedded in the EPS/PDF/SVG file, but the title, the color bar and every other element is a vector.)
+This allows e.g. to modify these maps within vector drawing programs like Inkscape or Adobe Illustrator.

 Bitmapped graphics
 ------------------